longwind48/airline-delay-prediction/scripts/dataviz.md

 ```

 Out of approximately 5.7 million observations on flights between 320 airports, 1,029,474 of these flights were delayed by 15 minutes or more.
-If we were to give a naive probability estimate to the chance of delay, it would be astonishingly close to 20%!
+If we were to give a naive probability estimate to the chance of delay, it would be close to 20%!

 In the data, reasons for delay is recorded in numeric format, i.e. if the feature ```CARRIER_DELAY``` is ```15```, it means the flight delay was caused by "carrier"-related reasons for a total of 15 minutes.
-The following table shows each reason of delay in its shortform and description.
+The following table shows each reason of delay in its short-form and description.

 | Reasons for Delay        | Description                                                  |
 | ------------------------ | ------------------------------------------------------------ |